Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

-If the full-screen ad displayed the rich media ad inside your application, it calls your delegate’s
+If the full-screen ad displayed the rich media ad inside your app, it calls your delegate’s

 interstitialAdActionDidFinish: method after the ad finishes.
-Your implementation of this method should restore any services paused by your application when the action started.
+Your implementation of this method should restore any services paused by your app when the action started.

 Canceling an Advertising Action

-When the full-screen ad executes its action, your application continues to receive events.
-Your application can read the
+When the full-screen ad executes its action, your app continues to receive events.
+Your app can read the